 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does.James 1:25(NASB)

-We are reminded in many places in Scripture that we are no longer under the curse of the Mosaic Law, which it the tool our Creator established to expose our sin and bring us to the cross for forgiveness.
-The Law was given to the ungodly, the sinner, the unholy and the profane person.. to bring them to Christ.
-Once we are saved, however, we are transferred from the kingdom of Satan into the kingdom of His dear Son.
+We are reminded in many places in Scripture, that we are no longer under the curse of the Mosaic Law which is the tool our Creator established to expose our sin and bring us to the Cross for forgiveness.
+The Law was given to the ungodly, the sinner, the unholy, and the profane person, to bring them to Christ.
+However, once we are saved we are transferred from the kingdom of Satan into the kingdom of His dear Son.

-Once we are born again we are no longer under the Law of sin and death but under the Law of the Spirit of Life in Christ Jesus.
-But how quickly we can be tempted to view the problems of life as being God's fault, instead of taking responsibility, by responding to them in a biblical manner – by taking every thought captive to Christ and trusting Him to navigate us through the stormy times we are facing, as well as praising Him on those sunny days.
+Once we are born again, we are no longer under the Law of sin and death, but under the Law of the Spirit of Life in Christ Jesus.
+But how quickly we can be tempted to view the problems of life as being God's fault, instead of taking responsibility by responding to them in a biblical manner, taking every thought captive to Christ, and trusting Him to navigate us through the stormy times we are facing, as well as praising Him on those sunny days.

-It is easy to look away from the Lord towards the blackening storm-clouds of life and the tumultuous waves of discontent, that are designed to shipwreck our testimony, and set us adrift from the Anchor of our soul, but James encourages us to keep our eyes on Jesus, and reminds us in this verse that the one who looks intently at the perfect law of liberty, which is already ours in Christ, and abides by it… will be blessed in what he does.
+It is easy to look away from the Lord towards the blackening storm-clouds of life and the tumultuous waves of discontent, that are designed to shipwreck our testimony and set us adrift from the Anchor of our soul, but James encourages us to keep our eyes on Jesus, and reminds us in this verse: "The one who looks intently at the perfect law of liberty (which is already ours in Christ) and abides by it… will be blessed in what he does."

-We can become forgetful hearers, powerless in our ministry and ineffective in our testimony if we do not take this warning to heart – but the one who looks intently at the perfect law – the law of liberty, which is already ours in Christ, and abides by it… not having become a forgetful hearer but being an effectual doer, this man will be blessed in all that he does.
+We can become forgetful hearers, powerless in our ministry and ineffective in our testimony, if we do not take this warning to heart – but "the one who looks intently at the perfect law – the law of liberty - and abides by it, not having become a forgetful hearer but being an effectual doer, this man will be blessed in all that he does."

-Heavenly Father, thank You for this reminder to keep our eyes on Jesus and our hearts focussed on the truth of Your Word.
+Heavenly Father, thank You for this reminder to keep my eyes fixed on Jesus and my heart focussed on the truth of Your Word.
 Thank You that I am no longer under the curse of the Law of sin and death but have been set free to follow the Law of the Spirit of life in Christ Jesus.
-As I look to Him, I pray that I may become increasingly like Him, and that I may not only hear Your truth but act on it in word and in deed, for Your greater glory, this I ask in Jesus name, AMEN.
+As I look to Him, I pray that I may become increasingly like Him and that I may not only hear Your truth but act on it in word and in deed.
+This I ask in Jesus' name, AMEN.